Later Zhao: Reign of Shi Hu

-Shi Hu had ambitions to expand the state and heavily conscripted his subjects, but his campaigns yielded very minimal success.
-In 338, he carried out a joint campaign with the Murong-led Former Yan to conquer the Duan-Liaoxi.
+Shi Hu had ambitions to expand the state and heavily conscripted his subjects, but his campaigns yielded minimal success.
+In 338, he carried out a joint campaign with the Murong-led Former Yan to conquer the Duan tribe in Liaoxi.
 After the campaign, he turned on Yan but was defeated in the Battle of Jicheng.
 In 339, provoked by Eastern Jin movements along the border, he sent his generals to launch an early attack, capturing a few cities before withdrawing.
-In 346, he invaded the Former Liang but was repelled, although he captured their territory south of the Yellow River.
+In 346, he invaded the Former Liang but was repelled, although his forces managed to capture Liang's territory south of the Yellow River.